Is intermittent fasting healthy

 Risks of Intermittent Fasting

-While intermittent fasting can make you feel better and enhance your health, health experts believe that it is not always safe.
+While intermittent fasting can make you feel better and enhance your health, health experts believe it is not always safe.
 Moreover, many agree that intermittent fasting is not for everyone.
 Here are a few examples of why intermittent fasting might be harmful.

 1. Disordered Eating Habits and Overeating